HomeLatest NewsIndustryDatabricks names former AWS executive Jeremy Cooper to lead APJ marketing

 Register Now →

-Before joining AWS, Cooper held senior marketing roles at Salesforce, Google and LinkedIn, working on global marketing programmes in computing and enterprise software.
+Before joining AWS, Cooper held senior marketing roles at Salesforce, Google and LinkedIn, working on global marketing programmes in and enterprise software.

 Databricks develops software used by organisations to store, process and analyse large volumes of data, including for and AI-related workloads.
 The company has been expanding its regional operations as businesses across Asia-Pacific increase spending on cloud-based data infrastructure.